wavefrontHQ/docs/pages/doc/kubernetes_troubleshoot.md

   </tbody>
   </table>

-### Step 4: Verify that the Proxy Can Connect to the Wavefront Service
+### Step 4: Verify That the Proxy Can Connect to the Wavefront Service

 ![Highlights arrow from the Wavefront proxy to the Wavefront service on the Kubernetes Collector data flow diagram](images/kubernetes_troubleshooting_symptom_step_4.png)